 Factbox: Treasury's tools to delay hitting debt limit

-(Reuters) - The U.S. Treasury on Wednesday announced the first of a series of emergency measures to delay the date the United States will reach the statutory $16.4 trillion limit on its debt.
+(Reuters) - The U.S. Treasury may soon begin taking extraordinary steps to delay the date the United States will reach the statutory $16.4 trillion limit on its debt.

 Republicans want to use the need to raise the nation's borrowing authority as leverage in talks over averting the so-called fiscal cliff.
 The White House is insisting any budget deal include an increase in the debt ceiling.